 1949 Adi Dassler founded Adidas with a vision to improve athletic performance.Read More

 1914 President Woodrow Wilson issued a Proclamation of Neutrality.

-The proclamation declared neutrality in relation to World War I, with the aim of not getting the United States involved in the war.
+The proclamation declared neutrality in World War I, aiming not to get the United States involved in the war.

 1868 French astronomer Pierre Janssen first recorded evidence of helium, a then-unknown element.

-1838 The United States Exploring Expedition set sail on this day.
+1838 The United States Exploring Expedition set sail.